 Learning the lingo

 The first step to gaining credibility is to demystify ”uni-speak” for your child.
-If you’ve been to an Open Day or are planning to visit our campus for an information night, you might be feeling in the dark about all the acronyms and jargon tripping off the tongues of students and professors.
-Boning up on uni-speak is a lot easier than learning a foreign language and it’s a great way to lend parental support that will benefit both you and your child.
+If you’re planning to visit our campus for an upcoming event, you might be feeling in the dark about all the acronyms and jargon used by students and professors.
+Understanding uni-speak is a lot easier than learning a foreign language and it’s a great way to lend parental support that will benefit both you and your child.

 - Register at the TISC website.
 Make sure to get your WACE number from your school before you start.